 This approach is a little shorter, but more strenuous.
 Start at the Maroon Lake Trailhead.
 Take it for 1.5 miles to the east end of Crater Lake.
 Turn right and take the Maroon-Snowmass Trail North west over Buckskin Pass (12,462 feet).
 Cross Snowmass Creek then Climb northwest to Snowmass Lake.

 Lead King Basin Approach

-This is the shortest approach and less scenic then the others.
+This is the shortest approach to reach Snowmass Mtn.
 Start at the Crystal Trail head and walk up the 4WD road for about half a mile.
 Turn north at a junction and follow the road into Lead King Basin.
-Cross to the river's west side to the parking area above the trailhead.
+Cross to the river's west side to the parking area above the trail head.
 Take the Geneva Lake Trail.
 From Geneva Lake you can take Trail Rider Pass to get to Snowmass Lake.

 Schofield Pass Approach:

 This Approach is often called "The Four Pass Loop."
 It requires hiking over two, 12,000 foot passes either direction.
 The best way of doing it is taking a 5-day trip and hiking over all four, 12,000 foot passes.
 This route offers the opportunities of bagging two other 13ers, Buckskin Benchmark and Mount Belleview.
 This route gives you a wonderful tour of the elk range, completely hiking around the Maroon Bells.

 From Crested Butte drive over Schofield Pass to the trail head just north of the pass.
 Hike up East Fork to Frigid Air Pass, then descend down to North Fork.
 Then hike up to Trail Rider Pass and drop down to Snowmass Lake.
 Heading back you can go the same direction or Hike over to Buckskin Pass and down to West Maroon Creek.
 Then hike over West Maroon Pass back down to East Fork.